 For more guidance and product recommendations for the Korean ingredients called for here, read our article on Korean pantry essentials.

 Make-Ahead and Storage

-The japchae can be made up to 1 day in advance.
+The japchae can be made up to one day in advance.
 Keep refrigerated, then quickly sauté in a small amount of oil to rewarm.

 |% Daily Value*|

 |Total Sugars 10g|